constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/abstract.md

 Linked data published on the web can be interpreted as one fragmented knowledge graph.
 <!-- Need         -->
-The query of subgraph has been well studied in the context of single endpoints and of multiple enpoints in federated queries.
+The query of subgraph has been well studied in the context of single endpoints and of multiple federated enpoints.
 However, in some contexts, it is not possible to know prior to the query execution the location of those subgraphs.
 Those subgraphs can be linked following logical expressions,